yeimyd/Cosmic-Web-Parallel/README.md

-# Cosmic-Web-Parallel
+# Cosmic-Web-Parallelized

 Parallel Version of https://github.com/forero/IllustrisWeb/blob/master/compute_cosmic_web.ipynb using numba (http://numba.pydata.org/)

-To use this script is neccesary install the following python modules:
+To use this script require the installation of the following python modules:

      h5py
      numba